qped-eu/MASS-checker/RacketpredefinedSupportedFunctionList.md

 - second
 - make-list

-# A List of the functions we are planing to Support
+# A List of the functions that would be usefull to Support
 The "" are only for formating purposes and can be ignored

 ## Posns